Prerequisites for Admission

-Admitted applicants must complete two college-level courses in the following:
+Admitted applicants must complete a college-level course in the following:

-- A grade of "C" or "better" must be received for the course(s).
+- A grade of "C-" or higher must be received for the course.

-- Applicants can be provisionally admitted before completing the enrollment prerequisites but must show successful completion before beginning MSW courses.
+- Applicants can be provisionally admitted before completing the enrollment prerequisite but must show successful completion before beginning MSW courses.

 - The University of Minnesota Duluth requires all students who are placed for academic credit in a UMD department in which there is direct contact with minors or other vulnerable populations to complete and submit a background criminal check prior to beginning their field placement.
 The Department of Human Resources at UMD will facilitate these checks.

 All materials are submitted electronically through the online application system, but please review the following sections first.

 - Personal Background